-E. Complete a Multicultural/International (M/I) course
+D. Complete a Multicultural/International (M/I) course

 You must complete a 3 unit upper division course.
 Course may overlap with major requirements.
-Consult with an academic counselor.
+Consult with academic counselor.

-F. Upper Division Writing Skills (UDWS)
+E. Upper Division Writing Skills (UDWS)

 You must have completed a minimum of 60 units prior to fulfilling the UDWS requirement.
-The requirement can be met by completing a "W" course with a grade of C or higher (some majors require a specific W course)
+The requirement can be met by: